Debt & Credit Help Paying Off Debt

 Fact checked

-Finding yourself in this situation can be daunting, especially since sometimes all it takes are one or two missteps and soon you’re juggling multiple balances from month to month while interest begins to pile up.
+It can be daunting when your credit card debt begins to outpace what you can pay, especially since sometimes all it takes are one or two missteps and soon you're juggling multiple balances from month to month while interest begins to pile up.

 To escape the stress and get a handle on the debts you owe, you need a debt repayment gameplan.
-In a nutshell, you’re looking to: find and gather all the debts you owe, learn about how the process works, and lay out what your options are in language that’s easy to understand.
+In a nutshell, you're looking to find and gather all the debts you owe, learn about how debt consolidation works, and lay out your options based on a full assessment of your debt situation.

-Balance transfer cards can be a good form of consolidation to consider if you need some, but not an overwhelming, amount of help to get on top of your credit card payments.
+Balance transfer cards can be a good form of consolidation to consider if your debt is concerning but not overwhelming.

-By applying for a new balance transfer credit card, you’re essentially buying yourself extra time — typically somewhere between 12- to 21-months, depending on the card — to stop interest from accruing on your balance.
-Doing this allows you to put money toward the principal amount of debt instead of the interest and get out of debt faster.
+By applying for and getting a new balance transfer credit card, you're essentially buying yourself extra time — typically somewhere between 12 and 21 months, depending on the card — to stop interest from accruing on your balance.
+Doing this allows you to put money toward the principal amount of debt instead of the interest, getting you out of debt faster.

 Pros